hyperledger-cacti/cacti/docs/docs/cactus/packages/cactus-plugin-consortium-manual.md

 #### response.type.ts

-This file contains the various responses of the metrics.
+This file contains the various responses to the metrics.

 #### data-fetcher.ts